Matt-Law12/cpap_wq/README.md

 </div>

-Our data sondes are contained within a PVC housing pipe mounted vertically to a designated channel marker.
-Once a month the dataloggers are retrieved, downloaded, cleaned, and inspected.
-Freshly calibrated units are deployed at the same time, resulting in little or no data gaps in collection intervals.
-These dataloggers go through both a pre- and post- calibration process to ensure the sensors are accurately recording data.
+Our data sondes are housed within a PVC pipe mounted vertically to a designated channel marker.
+Once a month, the dataloggers are retrieved, downloaded, cleaned, and inspected.
+At the same time, freshly calibrated units are deployed, minimizing or eliminating data gaps between collection intervals.
+Each datalogger undergoes both pre- and post-deployment calibration to ensure sensor accuracy.

-Upon retreaval, datalogger deployment data is uploaded from the YSI data sonde and undergoes a quality assurance/quality control (QAQC) process.
-During the QAQC process, anomalous data are evaluated to determine whether to flag or reject the suspect values.
-Data outside the "normal" range of water quality parameters for each site are investigated for validity based on weather data, field observations, QC checks, graphs, and instrument diagnostics.
-Data are rejected if the anomalies are attributed to sensor malfunction and/or excessive fouling.
-In addition to observations of any physical damage (e.g., compromised DO probe membrane), sensor malfunctions are detected if the reading of the probe is outside the range established for the sensor or the sensor will not post calibrate.
+Upon retrieval, the deployment data are uploaded from the YSI data sonde and go through a quality assurance/quality control (QAQC) process.
+During QAQC, anomalous data are reviewed to determine whether values should be flagged or rejected.
+Data outside the expected range for each site are evaluated using weather records, field notes, QC checks, data visualizations, and instrument diagnostics.
+Readings are rejected if anomalies are linked to sensor malfunction or excessive fouling.
+Sensor malfunctions are identified through physical inspection (e.g., damaged DO probe membrane), failure to post-calibrate, or if values fall outside the established range for that sensor.

 ![Screenshot 2025-05-15 142513](https://github.com/user-attachments/assets/5fca3972-e1d4-413a-855c-37eb14de9bfd)